whyboris/JSON-i18n-Editor/README.md

 {
   "categoryName": {
     "keyName": "some text",
+    "anotherKey": "some text",
     ...
   },
   "anotherCategory" :{
     "keyName": "some text",
+    ...
   }
+  ...
 }
 ```
 The nesting cannot be shallower or deeper than this.

+The structure of `en.json` is taken as authority on which keys must be present.